-- All steps edged with yellow to ensure they are easier for those with visual impairments to negotiate - One toilet has been adapted to ensure accessibility for visitors with a disability - Double doors for easier access around school - School is on one level without any steps.
-Steps do have ramped provision where necessary. - A medical room has been provided in order to enable a safe place for insulin testing/injections Our Accessibility Plan that describes the actions the school has taken to increase access to the environment, the curriculum and to printed information is available via the school website.
+- All steps edged with yellow to ensure they are easier for those with visual impairments to negotiate - One toilet has been adapted to ensure accessibility for visitors with a disability - Double doors for easier access around school - School is on two levels with a stair lift provided. - A medical room has been provided in order to enable a safe place for insulin testing/injections

+Our Accessibility Plan that describes the actions the school has taken to increase access to the environment, the curriculum and to printed information is available via the school website.